NixImagery/Niximagery/source/Stories/2022/2022-12-05-school-sketches.md

 ![](/img/sketches/22-11-15-Linlithgow.JPG)
 *Linlithgow Academy*

 There is a rationale for this habit.
 Sketching is a deliberate, mindful process, even when done quickly.
-I helps you see what is there, and the looking doesn't stop when the sketchbook is closed.
+It helps you see what is there, and the looking doesn't stop when the sketchbook is closed.
 At Linlithgow, I found myself studying wall displays, people, the dynamic of school reception spaces, looking at shapes and patterns as much as inscriptions.
 I even got the chance to assist some not-yet-detective material police officers in their hunt for the reception desk, being able to indicate the huge sign that my fine-tuned sketcher's observational skills had spotted in the lobby.

 !!! info inline ""
     ![](/img/sketches/22-11-08-DeansCHS.JPG)
     *Deans Community High School*

 We continue to invest in building new schools to replace older, more out of date infrastructure.
 This is a good thing for many reasons including sending a message to the country that education is important and valuable to us all.
-Whilst every school is different, design features and material choices appear in as many of the recent builds, perhaps dating them.
+Whilst every school is different, certain design features and material choices appear in many of the recent builds, perhaps dating them.
 This is not to say they look the same -- they do, in some respects, but each has its own features according to the perceived needs of the community they serve.

 !!! info inline end ""
     ![](/img/sketches/22-11-16-KirkcaldyHS.jpeg)